-Hector MacQueen 'Good faith in the Scots law of contract: an undisclosed principle?' in Angelo D M Forte (ed) (eds) Good Faith in Contract and Property (Hart Publishing, Oxford, 1999) pp. 5-37
+Hector MacQueen, 'Good Faith in the Scots Law of Contract An Undisclosed Principle?' in A. D. M. Forte (ed.)
+Good Faith in Contract and Property (Hart Publishing 1999) 5-37

 Abstract: The paper argues for a submerged principle of good faith in Scots contract law, and proposes that such a doctrine could explain and make coherent the decisions of the courts on pre-contractual liability (culpa in contrahendo).